Dosugamea/CFS/README.md

 **Q: What is $code / How to decrypt xxxx.db_ file / How to remove XMS check**

-A: No. We will never tell you.
+A: No. We will never tell you that.
 Disassemble the game and figure them out yourself.
 The $code is easy to find, and the decrpytion algorithm is not difficult too.